GURS FELLOWSHIP & MATCH

 Goals and Objectives for Training:

-The overall mission of the fellowship program is to provide 12 months of intense, comprehensive clinical and surgical training in urologic reconstruction and urologic prosthetics that prepares the fellow for a practice that focuses on meeting the unique reconstructive needs of male patients.
-The fellowship provides extensive hands-on training in the operating room, where it is expected that fellows will be able to independently perform both routine cases and cases of moderate complexity that deal with aspects of male reconstruction (e.g. urethral stricture, erectile dysfunction, stress incontinence) at the completion of the year.
-The fellow will also become proficient in the clinical work-up and management of men’s health issues by working directly with Drs.
-Erickson, Pearlman and Kreder, and also by conducting their own, independently run clinic the focuses on reconstructive cases.
-The fellow will also receive a 1/8th appointment to the Iowa City Veterans Hospital and spend two days a month acting as the primary faculty and working with the PGY-6 and PGY-4 residents.
+The overall mission of the fellowship program is to provide 12 months of intense, comprehensive clinical and surgical training in urologic reconstruction and urologic prosthetics that prepares the fellow for a practice that focuses on meeting the unique reconstructive needs of patients.
+The fellowship provides extensive hands-on training in the operating room, where it is expected that fellows will be able to independently perform both routine cases and cases of moderate complexity that deal with aspects of male reconstruction (e.g. urethral stricture, erectile dysfunction, stress incontinence) and general reconstruction (urinary diversion, ureteral reconstruction, surgery in previously operated/radiated fields) at the completion of the year.
+The fellowship also involves training in counseling patients regarding and performing transfeminine gender-affirming genital surgery.
+The fellow will also become proficient in the clinical work-up and management of men’s health issues by working directly with Dr. Erickson and Dr Swanton, also by conducting their own, independently run clinic that focuses on reconstructive cases.
 Finally, the fellow will become proficient in designing and conducting clinical research projects that deal with reconstructive urology and men’s health.
-Importantly, the fellow will have access to the Trauma and Urologic Reconstruction Network of Surgeons (TURNS) database, a database which has to date led to over 55 manuscripts published in peer-reviewed journals.
+Importantly, the fellow will have access to the Trauma and Urologic Reconstruction Network of Surgeons (TURNS) database, a database which has to date led to over 70 manuscripts published in peer-reviewed journals.
 TURNS is made up of 14 fellowship trained surgeons.
 A research website (www.turnsresearch.org) is maintained by the TURNS group.

 Program Certifications: None